readyready15728/misc/awakemud-notes.md

 * The SecureTech outlet in Lysleul sells armor suitable for covert use.
 * Hermes' Library on the ground floor of Moonlight Mall in Redmond practices Negotiation.
-* Nybbles & Bytes has a Matrix terminal.
+* Nybbles & Bytes has a (very limited) Matrix terminal.
 * There is a Matrix terminal near DeClerry's Bar in West Tacoma.
 * Rodney Boren at DeClerry's Bar in West Tacoma offers work for less experienced runners.